 Air volume is measured in CFM, or cubic feet per minute.
 This scale determines the amount of air that is pushed out by the blower.
 As the CFM increases, so does the machine’s ability to move leaves and other debris.

 Many consumers do not require a high powered tool.
 For simple around-the-house duties you can get by with a unit that falls within 200-400 CFM.

 This is enough power to take care of small to medium-sized yards.
 It is also sufficient for contractors who need to clean up dust and other debris that is often left on jobsites.

 Although it may not necessarily affect the job quality, noise emission is a key feature to consider.
 Many neighborhoods have bylaws that restrict the level of noise.

 If this is the case in your town, you may want to opt for a less expensive electric model.
 These tend to be much quieter than gas-powered leaf blowers.

-By understanding what the features mean, you will be able to make an educated decision when buying a leaf blower.Shop for Leaf Blowers NOW
+By visiting leaf blower reviews and also understanding what the features mean, you will be able to make an educated decision when buying a new leaf blower.Shop for Leaf Blowers NOW